muhammedhamza882/FALL-GUYS-blue-bean/README.md

 # Fall Guys Blue Bean (Blender Model)

 A custom 3D model of a Fall Guys–style blue bean character, created in **Blender**.
+File link attatched to README at bottom

 ---